 In the FATF's Guidance for PEPs, Foreign Political Exposed Persons are defined as persons holding an important public position on behalf of a government that differs from the government's public position in which the financial institution is located.
 Foreign PEPs are generally defined for the following people.

 Even if Foreign PEPs performed these tasks in the past, they are still defined as Foreign PEPs and are considered high risk.
 Foreigners in the above status are directly included in the high-risk PEP category.
-This means while determining their risks as Domestic PEPs, factors such as place of birth, residence, citizenship does not matter.
-For financial institutions, doing business with Foreign PEPs carries a higher risk than Domestic PEPs.
+This means while determining their risks as Domestic PEPs, factors such as place of birth, residence, citizenship do not matter.
+For financial institutions, doing business with Foreign PEPs carries a higher risk than domestic PEPs.
 To cope with these high risks, financial institutions must conduct further scrutiny of Foreign PEPs.
-As a result, Foreign PEPs carry more risk than Domestic PEPs.
+As a result, Foreign PEPs carry more risk than domestic PEPs.

 According to the FATF, Foreign PEPs can make it more difficult to evaluate information during the account opening and customer relationship monitoring phases.
 Therefore, appropriate risk management is required to address these specific risks within these processes.
 Foreign PEPs are always considered high-risk, and therefore Enhanced Due Diligence (EDD) measures must be applied instead of Customer Due Diligence (CDD) measures, as with all high-risk customers.
 Some of the steps of Enhanced Due Diligence (EDD) measures are:

-Sanctions Scanner provides a PEP screening service.
-Sanctions Scanner has a comprehensive database of global Sanctions, PEP, and Adverse Media.
-You can also perform CDD and EDD measures in accordance with the obligations with our AML Name Screening Software for PEP Screening.
+Sanction Scanner provides a PEP screening service.
+Sanction Scanner has a comprehensive database of global Sanctions, PEP, and Adverse Media.
+You can also perform CDD and EDD measures by the obligations with our AML Name Screening Software for PEP Screening.